-Student violations of University non-academic rules and regulations should be reported by filing an online Campus Incident Complaint Form (CICF.brown.edu) with the Office of Student Conduct & Community Standards, 42 Charlesfield Street, 4th floor.
+Student violations of University non-academic rules and regulations should be reported by filing an online Campus Incident Complaint Form (CICF) with the Office of Student Conduct & Community Standards, 42 Charlesfield Street, 4th floor.
 Once an incident is reported through a CICF, the matter will proceed in accordance with student conduct procedures as appropriate.
 Both the respondent and the complainant are given the opportunity to have an advisor during a formal Investigative Review, a hearing before the Student Conduct Board, an Administrative Hearing, or a Restorative Board.
-Outcomes that may result from a Student Conduct Board Hearing or an Administrative Hearing include no community status assigned, or a community status of probation, suspension, or expulsion along with any Terms deemed appropriate.
-Outcomes that may result from an Administrative Review Meeting include no community status assigned, or a community status of probation and any Terms deemed appropriate.
-Outcomes that result from a Letter Resolution include no community status assigned along with any Terms deemed appropriate. .
+Outcomes that may result from a Student Conduct Board Hearing or an Administrative Hearing include reprimand, probation, probation with restrictions, suspension or expulsion.
+Outcomes that may result from an Administrative Review Meeting include reprimand, probation and probation with restrictions.
+Outcomes that result from a Letter Adjudication include reprimand.